 We drove back on the same sandy road, passing through thick forests, defined as jungle locally.
 It is worth mentioning that most of the ride is done among these dense vegetations.
 This limits the visibility, though this is, of course, prime leopard territories, so better keep your eyes open!

 The rest of the morning flew by quickly.
-We saw barking deer, iguanas, hawk eagles, painted storks, Lesser Adjutants, and Brahmani kites as we headed to the exit.
-We did not get to see the elusive Sri Lankan Sloth Bears – for another time!
+We saw other Wilpattu National Park animals like the barking deer, iguanas, hawk eagles, painted storks, Lesser Adjutants, and Brahmani kites as we headed to the exit.
+We did not get to see the elusive Sri Lankan Sloth Bears - for another time!

 We did see monkeys as well - purple-faced leaf monkeys that disappeared quickly in the forest, and grey langurs that hung by the side of the road, not shy at all.

-The morning safaris have to be out the park by 11:30 am so our driver kept a fast pace on the way back.
-When I asked him why, he said these were park regulations with late drivers potentially fined if they overstay their time.
+The morning Wilpattu safari has to be out of the park by 11:30 am so our driver kept a fast pace on the way back.
+When I asked him about the reason, he said these were Wilpattu park regulations with late drivers potentially fined if they overstay their time.

 As we parted from our guide, Binura could not believe how lucky we had been to see three different leopards, even Bruno getting a glimpse at a fourth one.
 He was excited for us, which says something given he gets in the park regularly.